Madeline (book): Plot

 Madeline is the smallest of the girls.
 She is seven years old, and the only redhead.
 The group's troublemaker, she is the bravest and most daring of the girls, flaunting at "the tiger in the zoo" and giving Miss Clavel a headache as she goes around the city engaging in all sorts of antics.

 One night, Miss Clavel wakes up, sensing something wrong.
 She rushes to the girls' bedroom and sees Madeline crying.
 A pediatrician named Doctor Cohn is called and takes Madeline to the hospital because she has a ruptured appendix.
 Hours later, Madeline finds herself recuperating in the hospital.
 She is greeted by her classmates and Miss Clavel, who gives her flowers and a doll house from her Papa.
 In return, Madeline shows them her scar.
 Madeline's classmates and Miss Clavel go home, but Miss Clavel wakes up again to find the other little girls wailing, demanding to "have their appendix out too".
-Miss Clavel assures them that they're all well and calls on them to go to sleep.
+Miss Clavel, relieved that the matter is trivial, assures them that they're all well and calls on them to go to sleep.
+The last line of the book is repeated in the endings of all animated adaptations: